7 Steps to Transforming Liabilities Into Assets

 Pick something that you really care about - not what you think you should do.
 Goals are no fun if you don't have the motivation to complete them.
 It has to mean something to you.

-It doesn't matter how long it takes.
-Concentrate on your goal and the universe will provide opportunities to learn it.
+The amazing thing is the once you set your intention, the universe provides opportunities to learn it.
 This means that you'll be tested.
-For instance, the year I choose handling conflict as my goal I was presented with lots of little conflicts as opportunities to grow.
-I learned a lot and gained confidence by the end of that year.
+For instance, the year I choose handling conflict I was presented with conflicts as opportunities to grow.
+I learned a ton about myself and gained confidence by the end of that year.

 I learned how to prepare ahead of time (and go in with a plan) which skyrocketed my communication.
 The universe gave me what I asked for but it wasn't easy.
 I had to be willing to feel the fear and do it anyway.
 For more help with conflict read Avoid Relationship Meltdown: Your Blueprint for Conflict Resolution.

 6. Make Effective Repairs

 Sometimes in order to move forward, you need to clean up what's unfinished.
 Ignoring old hurts and resentments leaves a mark.
 Those feelings leak out in resentment and create distant relationships.

 Go over the last year.
 Is there anything that you need to go back and repair?
 A repair could be an apology but really it’s an acknowledgment of your behavior.
-You don’t have to fix or agree with the situation but acknowledging your part can release the tension and restore trust.
+Admitting your part can release the tension and restore trust.
 Click here if you'd like more information about making repairs.

 7. Learn to Let it Go